rekredhead/Calendar-App-VueJS/README.md

 - Code should be cleaned and maintainable
 - Add the following features:
    - Date filtering
-   - Clickable & Draggable date times
+   - Clickable & Draggable events (similar to tasks in Google Calendar)
    - Appearing slide-over panel when date-time is clicked

 # Setup instructions